harshit0501/Task/readme.md

-create config.env file inside a config folder add your MONGO_URI and set PORT=8000 in config.env
+create config.env file inside a config folder.
+Add your MONGO_URI and set PORT=8000 in config.env

 Steps to run the application: